bachlab/PsPM/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: page
+layout: default
+title: Start
 ---

+# Psychophysiological Modelling with PsPM

 **Current version: PsPM 6.1.2, released on 25.01.2024**

 <img class="PsPM_Web" src="images/PsPM_Website_Figure_1.jpg" type="image/jpg" alt="PsPM" >

-**PsPM** stands for PsychoPhysiological Modelling.
-It is a powerful matlab toolbox for model-based analysis of psychophysiological signals, for example SCR, ECG, respiration, pupil size, or startle eye-blink EMG.
-Currently, PsPM implements models for all of these modalities, and we are working towards further models, for example, for skin potential and ocular scan path length.

-A PsPM allows inferring a psychological variable from observable physiological data.
-For example, associative memory can be inferred from observed skin conductance responses (SCR).
-This allows for quantitative description of hidden processes, increases the temporal resolution of analysis, and suppresses noise.

-**PsPM** implements simple General Linear Convolution Models (GLM) for evoked SCR, or uses the Dynamic Causal Modelling (DCM) framework - as a tool to invert more complicated, non-linear models of SCR signals, for example for spontaneous fluctuations or anticipatory responses.
-Inference is drawn in a hierarchical summary-statistic approach (similar to SPM software for functional magnetic resonance imaging).

-**PsPM** also supports other kinds of data for which no models exist yet, in particular we have extended support for eyetracking data.
+Psychophysiological data (e.g. SCR, pupil size, heart rhythm) are routinely used to quantify psychological states or latent variables (e.g. arousal, attention, decision uncertainty, or fear and reward memory).
+PsPM uses statistical models of the mind-body relationship in order to make this inference transparent.
+With an integrated and automated work flow from raw data import to export of participant-level (condition-level or trial-by-trial) summary statistics, PsPM combines analytical reproducibility with plug-and-play implementation.

+PsPM implements convolution models to describe the relationship between psychological variables and the observed signal, and to estimate the psychological input into that generated the observed signal.
+These models have been developed on large and independent data set.

-The flexible software allows import of a number of data formats, including Spike, Biopac, VarioPort, (exported) ADInstruments LabChart, (exported) Biograph Infiniti, (exported) MindMedia BioTrace, Dataq/Windaq, AckKnowledge, ScanPhysLog, EDF, (exported) Eyelink, Matlab, and Text files.
+PsPM implements models for skin conductance, pupil size, gaze patterns, heart beats, respiratory signals, and startle eyeblink EMG.
+PsPM supports import of a number of data formats, including CED Spike, Biopac AcqKnowledge, VarioPort, (exported) ADInstruments LabChart, (exported) Biograph Infiniti, (exported) MindMedia BioTrace, Dataq/Windaq, ScanPhysLog, EDF, (asc-exported) Eyelink, Matlab, and Text files.

-Further features are simple programming of add-ons for import and modelling of new data types and automatic creation of batch scripts via the GUI.
+Further features are simple programming of add-ons for import and modelling of new data types, and automatic creation of batch scripts via the GUI.

-**PsPM** incorporates the previous software package **SCRalyze** and offers all features of SCRalyze plus many more.
-If you started working on a project with SCRalyze and want to continue, you can still find previous software versions, help, and resources on <a title="http://scralyze.sourceforge.net" href="http://scralyze.sourceforge.net">http://scralyze.sourceforge.net</a>.
+To install the toolbox, go to [download](https://bachlab.github.io/PsPM/download/).

+Our [online course](https://bachlab.github.io/PsPM/learn/) provides in-depth information about the software and about the implemented methods, whether you are a newcomer to psychophysiological modelling or an experienced user who wants more detail.

+For help, see the [Discussion forum on github](https://github.com/bachlab/PsPM/discussions).

-**PsPM** is provided under the GNU General Public License (c) <a title="The Bach lab" href="http://www.bachlab.org">Dominik R. Bach</a>, University of Zurich and University College London
+PsPM is provided under the GNU General Public License by the PsPM team, hosted at [the Centre for Artificial Intelligence and Neuroscience, University of Bonn](https://www.caian.uni-bonn.de/en/home)